+There are dozens of whitening toothpastes and treatments out there, but only so many are equipped to actually help brighten your smile.
 Dentist Mandy Kouroshnia of New York’s Unison Family Dental says for the best results with whitening products at home, you should be considering what kinds of stains you’re dealing with first.
 Sometimes she says if you’re seeing telltale yellowing when you smile, you may only need a standard cleaning in the office, while other deep stains can’t be removed through whitening, period (tetracycline stains are one example).
-But generally, if you’re getting regular cleanings in-office and perhaps the occasional whitening treatment, at-home toothpastes, gels, and mouthwashes can be very helpful for maintaining your pearly whites.
+But generally, if you’re getting regular in-office cleanings and perhaps the occasional whitening treatment, at-home toothpastes, gels, and mouthwashes can be very helpful for maintaining your pearly whites.

 Kouroshnia prefers to use this Opalescence whitening toothpaste, which we’ve written about before, to keep her teeth white.
-It does rely on silica to polish teeth, but is designed with a low abrasion formula, so it’s safer to use every day.
+It does rely on silica to polish teeth, but is designed with a low-abrasion formula, so it’s safer to use every day.
 The fluoride in it can help with tooth sensitivity, and it comes in different flavors like Cool Mint and Melon to suit your tastes.
 “I feel like Opalescence shines your teeth really well.
 It’s quite good,” she says.

 And because even something as simple as a deep-clean can create noticeably whiter teeth, an electric toothbrush can be a massive help.
 Kouroshnia says, “The thing with the electric toothbrush is not just that it makes your life easier.
 The vibration of those bristles, especially the ones from Sonicare, go into the pores.
-Whitening settings [editor’s note: like the White setting on this Sonicare toothbrush] vibrate even more to remove all of those particles or little stains that are stuck in the unevenness of your tooth surface.”
+Whitening settings [Editor’s note: like the White setting on this Sonicare toothbrush] vibrate even more to remove all of those particles or little stains that are stuck in the unevenness of your tooth surface.”

-Though all of the products listed above should work on superficial stains, if you want something closer to the real deal of an office whitening treatment, both dentists said the most effective at-home options are take-home trays that contain hydrogen peroxide.
+Though all of the products listed above should work on superficial stains, if you want something closer to the real deal of an office whitening treatment, two of the dentists said the most effective at-home options are take-home trays that contain hydrogen peroxide.
 They’re the closest to an in-office whitening session (which typically involves a higher percentage of hydrogen peroxide, and a custom-fit bleaching tray) that you can get.